For migrant women who land in Colorado looking for jobs, a common answer emerges: No

 Never mind the open drug use, the sex workers or the groups of other migrant women marching the sidewalks soliciting work at the very same Mexican restaurants and bakeries.

-On East Colfax in Aurora, Colorado, bosses would speak Spanish and might be willing to hire someone like Roca — a 49-year-old immigrant from Colombia — without legal authorization to work.
-That was the rationale for going back each morning, fruitless as it was.
+On East Colfax in Aurora, Colorado, bosses and customers would speak Spanish and might be willing to hire someone like Roca — a 49-year-old immigrant from Colombia — without legal authorization to work.
+That was the rationale for going back to Colfax each morning, fruitless as it was.

-“Do you know how to cook Mexican food?” asked one woman when Roca inquired about a kitchen position.
+“Do you know how to cook Mexican food?” asked one woman, looking up from the limes she was quartering, when Roca inquired about a kitchen position advertised on the door.
 Roca’s accent was a giveaway: not Mexican.

 “I can learn,” Roca replied in Spanish.